- 01 Am I eligible to apply?

-The fellowship award provides dedicated research funding and a generous living stipend, including round-trip airfare, a fixed monthly stipend for living expenses, health insurance coverage, and payment of U.S. federal and state withholding taxes.
-An additional family supplement is provided to fellows accompanied by a partner and/or children under the age of 18.
+The fellowship award provides dedicated research funding and a monthly living stipend (approximately USD6,700), plus round-trip airfare, support for relocation health insurance coverage, and payment of U.S. federal and state withholding taxes.
+An additional family supplement is provided to Fellows accompanied by a partner and/or children under the age of 18.
 Exact terms of the award may vary by country.

-Fellows are encouraged to seek salary support from their home country employer, particularly if coming from a for-profit organization.
+Fellows are encouraged to seek salary support from their home-country employer, particularly if they are coming from a for-profit organization.
 In some cases, Fellows may opt to arrange paid leave from their home institution (in lieu of receiving the monthly living stipend) to maintain their current income.
-If partial salary support is provided by a Fellow’s home institution, it will be supplement by the Commonwealth Fund to meet the amount of the monthly living stipend.
+If partial salary support is provided by a Fellow’s home institution, it will be supplemented by the Commonwealth Fund to meet the amount of the monthly living stipend.

 What are the requirements of the Fellowship?

-Harkness Fellows are expected to publish the results of their research.
-Products may include a peer-reviewed journal article or report for a high-level policy audience, as well as issue briefs, op-eds, and blog posts.
-Depending on the nature of the project, other products more relevant to frontline delivery system innovation also may be encouraged.
-Fellows are also expected to attend all seminars organized by the Fund.
+Harkness Fellows are expected to disseminate the results of their research.
+Products may include a peer-reviewed journal article or report for a high-level policy audience, as well as issue or data briefs, op-eds, blogs, or audio/video recordings.
+Depending on the nature of the research, we also encourage other products more relevant to frontline delivery system innovation.

 Can I bring my family?

-Yes!
+Yes.
 The fellowship year is an adventure for partners and children as well.
-As described above, an additional family supplement is provided to fellows accompanied by a partner and/or children under the age of 18.
-The Great Schools website offers various ratings and anecdotal parental reports, and former Harkness Fellows are happy to provide guidance on neighborhoods, schools, activities, and other aspects.
+As described above, an additional family supplement is provided to fellows accompanied by a partner and/or children under age 18.
+We know that the idea of relocating your family may be daunting at first, but former Harkness Fellows are happy to provide guidance on neighborhoods, schools, activities, and other aspects.

 What kind of visa will I need?

 Harkness Fellows enter the United States on a J-1 (Exchange Visitor–Research Scholar) visa.
-The Commonwealth Fund provides newly selected Fellows with the documentation necessary to apply for visas for themselves and their family members at the U.S. Embassy in their home country.
-Partners and children are issued J-2 visas.
+The Commonwealth Fund provides all newly selected Fellows with the documentation necessary to apply for visas for themselves and their family members at the U.S. Embassy in their home country.
+Accompanying spouse and dependents are eligible for J2 dependent visas.
 For more information go to https://j1visa.state.gov/programs/research-scholar.

 Can my partner work during the fellowship year?

-The partners of Harkness Fellows often take the opportunity to step away from work and explore the U.S. That said, spouses of J-1 visa holders can seek employment in the U.S. but must first apply for employment authorization through the Department of Homeland Security.
-The I-765 Form (“Application for Employment Authorization”) is available at https://www.uscis.gov/i-765.
+The partners of Harkness Fellows often take the opportunity to step away from work and explore the United States.
+That said, spouses of J-1 visa holders can seek employment in the U.S. but must first apply for employment authorization via the I-765 Form (“Application for Employment Authorization”).
 There are fees associated with filing the application, and you must provide proof that the money being earned is not required to support the Harkness Fellow.
 The estimated time for obtaining employment authorization is six to eight weeks, but the process can take longer depending on the individual situation.
-It is also necessary to obtain a Social Security Number or SSN for tax filing purposes.
-Depending on where you live, obtaining a Social Security Number can take another six to eight weeks.
+It is also necessary to obtain a social security number, or SSN, for tax filing purposes.
+Depending on where you live, obtaining a social security number can take another six to eight weeks.

-Nonmarried partners are advised to travel to the U.S. on a visitor visa (B-2).
-B-2 visa holders are not eligible to work in the U.S. unless sponsored by a U.S.-based employer, in which case the employer is responsible for applying for the visa on the employee’s behalf.
+Nonmarried partners of Harkness Fellows are advised to travel to the U.S. on a visitor visa (B-2).
+B-2 visa holders are not eligible to work in the U.S.

 Am I required to spend 12 months in the United States?